mirekslouf/myimg/README.md

 MyImg :: Processing of micrographs
 ----------------------------------

-* MyImg provides tools and apps for processing of microscopic images.
+* MyImg is a toolbox for the processing of micrographs, which can:
-* Module MyImage  = process single image(s): contrast, label, scalebar ...
+	1. Process single micrographs (improve contrast, insert scalebars, etc.).
-* Module MyReport = create image report (several images in a rectangular grid)
+	2. Prepare nice, publication-ready tiled images from processed micrographs.
-* Additional apps/sub-packages for: FFT, size distributions, imunolabelling ...
+	3. Apply additional tools, such as: FFT, distributions, immunolabelling ...

 Principle